wwatson4506/Ra8876LiteTeensy/README.md

 https://github.com/sumotoy/RA8875/wiki/Fix-compatibility-with-other-SPI-devices

-Documentation and drivers for this device can be found at the bottom of the WEB page.
+Documentation and drivers for this device can be found at the bottom of the BuyDisplay WEB page for this display.

 More info to come.
 Working on Docs.
 Check out the files for more info till then.